luca-caltagirone/cotrain/README.md

 In the folder sets, you can find the 20 data set splits used for generating the results reported in the paper.

 ### Code for generating data sets and training:
-I will upload the code for generating the data sets and for training the networks once we have completed the work on a follow-up paper.
+The code for generating the data sets and for training the networks will be uploaded once we have completed the work on a follow-up paper.
 If you are a researcher and you would like to access the code before it is publicly available in order to reproduce our results, please send me an email.